Best large-cap semiconductor stocks to invest in 2026

 Credo demonstrates strong competitive positioning in high-speed semiconductor design and data center markets worldwide effectively and consistently across multiple regions.
 The company benefits from increasing cloud infrastructure and AI infrastructure investment demand globally across multiple regions consistently every quarter and annually.
 For investors seeking semiconductor exposure with strong growth potential, Credo offers attractive growth opportunities consistently with proven performance and market leadership.

-Nova (NYSE:NVMI)
+Nova (NASDAQ:NVMI)

 Nova financial statements